transdigiware/blockchain/howto/ibp-console-join-network.md

 Your CA issues the certificates and private keys for your organization's admins, client applications, and nodes.
 These identities are not managed by {{site.data.keyword.IBM_notm}} and the keys are not stored in the console.
 They are only stored in your browser local storage.
 Therefore, make sure to export your identities and the MSP of your organization.
 If you attempt to access the console from a different machine or a different browser, you will need to import these identities and organization definitions.
 {:important}

 Perform the following steps from your console:

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
 The side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
 2. In this tutorial, we're creating nodes, so make sure the option to **Create** a Certificate Authority is selected.
 Then click **Next**.
-3. Use the second side panel to give your CA a **display name**.
+3. Use the side panel to give your CA a **display name**.
 Our recommended value for this CA is `Org2 CA`.
-4. On the next panel, give your CA admin credentials by specifying a **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
-Again, these are **recommended values**.
+Then give your CA admin credentials by specifying a **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
-5. If you are using a paid cluster, you have the opportunity to configure resource allocation for the node.
+4. If you are using a paid cluster, you have the opportunity to configure resource allocation for the node.
 For purposes of this tutorial, accept all the defaults and click **Next**.
 If you want to learn more about how to allocate resources in {{site.data.keyword.cloud_notm}} for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 If you are using a free cluster, you will see the **Summary** page.
-6. Review the Summary page, then click **Add Certificate Authority**.
+5. Review the Summary page, then click **Add certificate authority**.

 **Task: Creating the peer organization CA**